 Check out some of the solutions to this problem listed below.

-How to fix website won’t show JPG files
+What can I do if website won’t show JPG files

 - Check the basics